Albert Einstein, "we can't solve problems by using the same kind of thinking we used when we created them",

 C. The Yang-Mills Equations

 The YME are concerned with quantum field theory.
-One of ist challenge is about an appropriate mathematical model to govern the "mass gap" (i.e. to end up with finite energy norms), which is the difference in energy between the vacuum and the next lowest energy field.
+Its related Millenium problem is about an appropriate mathematical model to govern the current "mass gap" of the YME, which is the difference in energy between the vacuum and the next lowest energy field.

 We propose to apply the same solution concept to solve the "mass gap" issue of the YME.
 This provides a truly infinitesimal geometry (H. Weyl), enabling the concept of Riemann that force is a pseudo force only, which results from distortions of the geometrical structure.
 The baseline is a common Hilbert space framework (for all (nearby action) differential equations)